adamzammit/quexml-docker/README.md

 # quexml-docker

-Docker image for queXML based on tutum/apache-php
+Docker image for queXML based on the official PHP image

 Usage